Explore. Discover. Create. Connect.

 What Do We Do?

-Distancing & Safety: All participants and cohorts will maintain social distancing regulations and masks will be worn by all instructors and staff.
+Distancing & Safety: All participants and cohorts will have masks worn by all instructors, staff, and participants.
 Hand sanitizers will be available in each cohort and bathroom facilities with handwashing stations are available on site for regular needs breaks.
 Mask-wearing for learners is required throughout this program.
 Our mask requirements are subject to change based on science or government mandates.
 If you are not comfortable with the idea of your learner wearing a mask, this may not be a good fit for you.
 All instructors are Adult/Child First Aid & CPR trained for safety.

 Weather: We meet outside rain or shine, all year long.
 We will have access to a shelter, but with social distancing guidelines, it’s unlikely that all cohorts will be able to be in the same shelter at once for the entirety of the session.
 Be prepared to be outside, to be cold, wet, and uncomfortable in moments.
 This is part of the learning process!
 We plan to use the outdoors to expand, deepen, and challenge our learning potential and with a few exceptions made for safety, the weather is part of the experience!